GrabCAD/cloud_archiver/README.md

 ## CloudArchiver
-Downloads files, uses RubyZip gem to zip them together and uploads zipped file to a given upload path.
+Downloads files, uses RubyZip gem to zip them together and uploads zipped file to a given upload location.

 Currently tested only with AWS.

 ## Usage

     # Create a new instance

-    cloud_arciver = CloudArchiver.new({
+    cloud_archiver = CloudArchiver.new({
         provider: 'AWS',
         aws_access_key_id: 	'YOUR_AWS_ACCESS_KEY_ID',
         aws_secret_access_key: 	'YOUR_AWS_SECRET_ACCESS_KEY',